$E_n$-cell attachments and a local-to-global principle for homological stability: Applications of the main theorem

-We now turn to the example of the divisor spaces appearing in the study of holomorphic maps from a curve to complex projective space $\bC P^d$.
+Before describing corollaries of the local-to-global homological stability principle for bounded symmetric powers, we recall the definition of certain divisor spaces.
+These divisor spaces appear in the study of holomorphic maps from a curve to complex projective space $\bC P^d$.
 Using the local-to-global homological stability principle and the results of \cite{CCMM1}, we will give a new proof of homological stability for divisor spaces.
-View $(\mr{Sym}(M))^{d+1}$ as a configuration space of particles labeled by particles with $d+1$ different colors.
+One can consider $(\mr{Sym}(M))^{d+1}$ as a configuration space of particles labeled by particles with $d+1$ different colors.

 \begin{definition}Let $\mr{Div}^{ d}(M)$ denote the subspace of $(\mr{Sym}(M))^{d+1}$ where any given point in $M$ is occupied by particles of at most $d$ different colors. \end{definition}

 The functoriality of $\mr{Div}^d$ with respect to embeddings makes $\mr{Div}^d(\R^n)$ into an $\cdt$-algebra.
 Note that $\pi_0(\mr{Div}^d(\R^n))$ is $\N_0^{d+1}$.
 For $\bk = (k_1,\ldots,k_{d+1})$, we define $\mr{Div}^{d}_{\bk}(M)$ to be the subspace of $\mr{Div}^{d}(M)$ where there are exactly $k_i$ particles of color $i$.